 Fire Station 8

-LOCATION ESTABLISHED
+LOCATION ESTABLISHED CONTRIBUTORS

 Hall’s Hill Volunteer Fire Department around the late 1920s.

-Fire Station No. 8 has been part of the Langston Boulevard corridor for over 100 years.
-Starting as an all-volunteer station that served the historically African American community of Hall’s Hill (High View Park), then transitioning to one of the first all-Black paid fire stations south of the Mason Dixon, it has become an institution in the community.
 As longtime Hall’s Hill resident Willie Jackson-Baker puts it, “If the community was a body, the fire station was the legs of the body.
 You couldn’t move without the fire station.
 It was an essential part of everything that went on in the community.”
 [LBA: Baker] Through the years, the station endured neglect, racism, and a recent county plan to remove it entirely, yet the firefighters became legends, and the station remained a symbol of resilience and pride, ensuring its place in the cultural heritage of Langston Boulevard.

 History of the Station